 Prada recently unveiled its first freestanding store in Osaka, Japan.
-Located in the upscale Shinsaibashi district, the store houses everything from men’s and women’s ready-to-wears, to leather goods, accessories and footwear.
-Designed by architect Roberto Baciocchi the store stands tall at 30 meters, and stretches over a retail space of about 1500 square meters, across five levels.
-The store has to its credit an imposing store front, the grandeur of which can be spotted from a distance.
+Located in the upscale Shinsaibashi district, the storehouse’s everything from men’s and women’s ready-to-wear to leather goods, accessories, and footwear.
+Designed by architect Roberto Baciocchi the store stands tall at 30 meters and stretches over a retail space of about 1500 square meters across five levels.
+The store has to its credit an imposing storefront, the grandeur of which can be spotted from a distance.

 It is reported that this magnificence pays tribute to French-Venezuelan artist Carlos Cruz-Diez, one of the leaders of the kinetic art movement.
 Its in his memory that the entire storefront has been made of backlit panels in golden-colored aluminum and polished steel that creates an unusual kinetic effect both in daylight as well as at night.